SVU Detective Job Description

 |Experience||3-4 years of experience as a police officer usually required|

-Step 1: Obtain a College Degree
+Step 1: College Degree

-Step 2: Begin the Application Process
+Step 2: Police Officer Application

-Step 3: Attend the Police Academy
+Step 3: Police Academy

 - Begin a fitness regimen before entering the academy.
 Physical training at the police academy is often challenging and strenuous, so candidates might want to start a rigorous fitness routine in advance to receive the full benefit of academy training.

-Step 4: Earn a Promotion
+Step 4: Promotion